jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/index.md

 The JW Player SDK for iOS supports all the features of the JW Player Ads Edition for web, with the following **exceptions**:

 * RTMP streaming
-* Playback Vorbis or WebM formats
+* Playback of FLV, Vorbis or WebM formats
 * Google Analytics
 * Adobe SiteCatalyst
 * YouTube integration